pachterlab/gget/docs/src/search.md

 `-o` `--out`
 Path to the csv the results will be saved in, e.g. path/to/directory/results.csv (or .json).
 Default: Standard out.
-Jupyter Lab / Google Colab: `save=True` will save the output in the current working directory.
+Python: `save=True` will save the output in the current working directory.

 **Flags**
 `-csv` `--csv`
 Command-line only.
 Returns results in CSV format.
-Jupyter Lab / Google Colab: Use `json=True` to return output in JSON format.
+Python: Use `json=True` to return output in JSON format.

 `wrap_text`
-Jupyter Lab / Google Colab only. `wrap_text=True` displays data frame with wrapped text for easy reading (default: False).
+Python only. `wrap_text=True` displays data frame with wrapped text for easy reading (default: False).

 ### Example